 - Everyone Has Standards: The one universal rule against deception in postal games is "don't deceive the GM."

 - Gambit Pileup: With each nation having its own secret agenda, the negotiation table can get rather messy.

-- Gunboat Diplomacy: The name of a variant in which players cannot communicate with each other.
+- The name of a variant in which players cannot communicate with each other.
 Talking through Technique via moves would be the only way to convey your intentions to others.